Sylvain Lesné: 2022 investigation

 A July 2022 publication in Science authored by Charles Piller questioned the authenticity of Western blot images used in Lesné's research; Piller's report alleges, based on a six-month investigation, that images may have been doctored to emphasize the role of Aβ*56 in Alzheimer's.
 Matthew Schrag, a Vanderbilt University neuroscientist, raised concerns in a whistleblower report that images were falsified, casting doubt on the association between the Aβ*56 protein and dementia symptoms.
 Schrag told USA Today the images had similarities to what one would expect from software like Photoshop.

-The editors of Nature responded with a July 14, 2022 note stating they were aware of and investigating the concerns raised, that a "further editorial response [would] follow as soon as possible", and that "readers are advised to use caution when using results reported therein".
+The editors of Nature responded with a July 14, 2022 note stating that they were aware of and investigating the concerns and that "readers are advised to use caution when using results reported therein".
 The NIH, where Schrag lodged the whistleblower report, is also investigating the matter, and could decide to pass it on the United States Office of Research Integrity if the complaints are found valid.

-Lesné is the leading researcher overseeing or instigating the work in about ten disputed studies.
+Lesné is the leading researcher overseeing or instigating the work in about ten disputed studies as of 2022; as of May 2023, according to the Minneapolis Star Tribune, images have been questioned on 20 articles he has authored.
 Another journal, Science Signaling, has issued two expressions of concern, and two other journals,The Journal of Neuroscience and Brain, have issued corrections on articles associated with Lesné and his UMN co-workers.
 Retraction Watch states that Ashe co-authored some of the disputed papers, and that the authors in the disputed work do not overlap except for two from UMN Department of Neuroscience.
 On the corrected paper in Brain, Ashe and Lesné are the senior and first authors.
 Piller did not find the same image inconsistencies in other work published by Ashe or Vivien without Lesné as a co-author.

-UMN is investigating the reports as of July 2022.
+Lesné's work in the 2006 publication and others has been investigated since June 2022.
 Alzheimer's researcher John Forsayeth commented that Ashe had been guilty of a "major ethical lapse" in oversight of data and Dennis Selkoe, a Harvard Medical School neurologist, said he did not understand how Ashe failed to "hyperscrutinize" data considering reactions to the 2006 Nature report.
 Piller writes that Lesné's work was already being queried before his investigation, when other researchers were unable to replicate the results.